We Dive at Dawn

 We Dive at Dawn is a 1943 war film directed by Anthony Asquith and starring John Mills and Eric Portman as Royal Navy submariners in the Second World War.
 It was written by Val Valentine and J. B. Williams with uncredited assistance from Frank Launder.
 It was produced by Edward Black.
 The film's sets were designed by Walter Murton.

+The film was crucial to establishing Mills as a star.